zoltantoth0409/liferay-portal/readme/7.1/BREAKING_CHANGES.markdown

 ---------------------------------------

-### Moved Organizations Types Properties to OSGi Configuration
+### Moved Organization Type Properties to OSGi Configuration
 - **Date:** 2018-Jan-19
 - **JIRA Ticket:** LPS-77183

 #### What changed?

-The organizations types properties have been moved from `portal.properties` to an OSGi configuration named `OrganizationsTypesConfiguration.java` in the `users-admin-api` module.
+The organization type properties have been moved from `portal.properties` to an OSGi configuration named `OrganizationsTypesConfiguration.java` in the `users-admin-api` module.

 #### Who is affected?